karanarora1110/Confidential-e_Degree-Repository-using-Blockchain/README.md

 ## License

-Developers are free to learn/fork/modify the source code for personal and learning purposes.
+Developers are free to learn/fork/modify the source code for learning purposes only.
 Any commercial use of the code is strictly prohibited, without the consent of developers.
 Anyone found using source code or idea for any commercial purpose will be bound to legal action.